 - Arctica (Ice Sales)Located at 3 o’clock, 9 o’clock, and Center Camp, Arctica sells ice to the Burning Masses, with all proceeds going to benefit local Gerlach-area charities and community groups.
 The gift economy keeps on giving!
 Nearly 400 volunteers work three-hour Arctica shifts throughout the entire event.

 - ARTery (Artist Services)The ARTery, also known as the Burning Man Art Team, works year round, on and off playa, in support of Burning Man art.
-The ARTery’s on-playa headquarters are located in Center Camp and function as a check-in center for artists, a hub for information about Burning Man art, and a starting point for art tours.
+The ARTery’s on-playa headquarters are located at 6:30 and Esplanade, and function as a check-in center for artists, a hub for information about Burning Man art, and a starting point for art tours.
 Temple Guardians, Eyes on Art, Man Watch, FAST, and Art Tours volunteers all sign up here.
 Off playa, the ARTery Team works tirelessly throughout the year, kicking into high gear from February until October, to make sure that artist applications are processed and art-i-facts are catalogued.